Adam1400/Capture/plan/milestone-1/test.md

 ### Log issues

-The Github issues tracking system will be used to track all known items and remaining work.

-The Product Backlog will be an Issue in the BookBuilder project.
+The Product Backlog will be an Issue in the Capture project.
 It will track the priorities for the current Sprint.
 The functionality that is expected for the next milestone will be documented in the Product Backlog.